primer/css/modules/primer-tooltips/README.md

 status: Stable
 -->

 Add tooltips built entirely in CSS to nearly any element.

-Just add a few classes and an `aria-label` attribute.
+{:toc}

+## Implementation and accessibility

 **Attention**: we use `aria-label` for tooltips instead of something like `data-tooltip` because it is crucial that the tooltip content is available for screen reader users as well.
 However, `aria-label` **replaces** the text content of an element for screen reader users, so only use tooltip if there is no better way to present the information, or consider using `title` for supplement information.

-In addition, you'll want to specify a direction:
+**Note:** Tooltip classes will conflict with Octicon styles, and as such, must be applied to the parent element instead of the icon.

+## Tooltip direction
+Specify the direction of a tooltip with north, south, east, and west directions:

 - `.tooltipped-n`
 - `.tooltipped-ne`